Recent business sales completed

 The sale of certain business and assets of an art dealership based in London to a global media company looking to diversify.
 One asset that was being transferred was the employees of the business and this transfer of employees triggered protection under TUPE.
 Several of our client’s employees did not wish to be transferred to the buyer.
 This was a potential hazard to our client.
 A failure to comply with TUPE can have severe financial implications for a company.

 To ensure that our client kept any risk faced by the employees’ unwillingness to transfer, we were able to draw on our extensive employment law knowledge to eradicate that risk by providing clear guidance on TUPE and the processes that need to be followed.

-- Professional services business to a French purchaser.
+Professional services business to a French purchaser.
 Some of the key employees were to be appointed as directors on completion of the sale.
-We drew on our employment expertise to advise the key employees on the terms of their directors’ service agreements.
+Our lawyers drew on our employment expertise to advise the key employees on the terms of their directors’ service agreements.

-- Computer software business sale to a major firm of accountants.
-We responded to the buyer’s due diligence enquiries on the computer software company’s information technology systems.
-This allowed the management team to utilise their time spent on setting the business up for sale.
+We completed the computer software business sale to a firm of accountants.
+Our corporate solicitors responded to the buyer’s due diligence enquiries on the computer software company’s information technology systems.
+This allowed the management team to utilise their time getting the sale across the line.

 Catherine is an extremely experienced solicitor, having been qualified since 2000, and deals with all types of corporate and commercial matters and advice and also tax law.

 Catherine is well known for turning complex problems into solutions, priding herself on always finding a way.
 In her spare time she runs Gannons!